ChrisOwen101/SouthAfricanCodeSchools/README.md

 ## How to deploy

 [Travis CI](https://travis-ci.org/) is setup to automatically deploy on every commit or merge to Master.
+All warnings are treated as errors so the build will fail if you do not resolve all warnings before pushing.

 ## How to deploy locally